-“When you understand who you are it helps you partner with others, and you can cast teams in ways where you bring in that diversity of perspective that leads to innovative thinking.”
+“When you understand who you are it helps you partner with others; you can cast teams in ways where you bring in a diversity of perspective that leads to innovative thinking.”

 –Sara Kalick, Leadfully VP and General Manager

 Your Superpower is your contribution, the role that you’re put on this Earth to fill.
 It’s what you do better than anyone else.
 Tapping into it will not only help your team, but you’ll find your work more satisfying, too.

 In this Creative Confidence Series episode, we discussed Superpowers with Sara Kalick, Leadfully VP and General Manager.
 How do you activate individuals in teams?
 How do you see each individual for their strength?
 And how do you create teams and systems where those individuals can thrive?